ORCID/orcid-api-tutorial/docs/collect.md

 **Authenticated iDs**

-ORCID is about disambiguation,it's important that you get the correct iD for each researcher.
+ORCID is about disambiguation, it's important that you get the correct iD for each researcher.
 The best way to do this is to collect **Authenticated ORCID iDs**, which means that each researcher signs into their ORCID account and authorizes your system to obtain their iD.
 [Learn more about Authenticated iDs](https://orcid.org/blog/2017/02/20/whats-so-special-about-signing)

 **Record access permission**